 Healing with Your Breath: Inside Reiki’s Ancient and Modern Frontiers

-Reiki’s breath-based curing or mending, rooted in Usui’s early 20th-century meditative practices, uses “Koki-Ho”—a technique blending controlled exhalation, hand placements, and focused intention—to channel important energy for stress reduction and all-encompassing well-being.
-Today, practitioners and clinical researchers alike are uncovering measurable benefits: from lower cortisol levels to improved heart rate variability, linking the space between ancient ritual and modern science.
+Reiki’s breath-based healing, rooted in Usui’s early 20th-century meditative practices, uses “Koki-Ho”—a technique blending controlled exhalation, hand placements, and focused intention—to channel vital energy for stress reduction and all-encompassing well-being.
+Today, practitioners and clinical researchers alike are uncovering measurable benefits: from lower cortisol levels to improved heart rate variability, bridging the gap between ancient ritual and modern science.

 What is Reiki’s Koki-Ho technique and how does it heal?